| HOME page | Message Board | Privacy/Policy Statement | Registration | Reunions |

 fall.

+The OHS Class of '75 had a reunion in November.
+Ruth Aschaffenburg is the owner and Katrina Bukovac is the manager of Bead Paradise II in Oberlin.
 After 25 years of service Matt Bouchonville retired as a marine engineer in the U.S. Navy.
 Next he expects to go into computer work.
 His wife Rose Maze is a licensed practice nurse in family practice in Virginia Beach.
 Julie Broadwell works at a ommunity mental health center in Bowling Green.
 She runs the rape crisis center for Wood County.
 Harvest Daniels works on the assembly line at Ford Motor Company in Lorain.
 Becky Fanning home schools her children and farms in Van Lue, Ohio.
 Barbara Tolbert Kirby is a secretary in the dean of students office at Oberlin College.
 Larry Knapp is principal of Verity Middle School in Middletown, Ohio.
 Attorney Bruce Livingston is a federal public defender for death row inmates in Idaho and eastern Washington.
 Elsie Murphy is an assistant teacher in kindergarten at Elm City Elementary in Elm City, North Carolina.
 Rodney Pinkston is a tax advisor in Fairfax, Virginia.
 Diane Pope works in the finance department at Kendal.
 Ronondo Sherrod has been workings for York International, which makes air conditioners and furnaces, in Elyria. |

 Abrams.

-Debbie Young is the lead coordinator of the business education
+Debbie Young is the lead coordinator of the

 team in YOU, the non-profit Youth Opportunities Unlimited, at Shaw High

 School in East Cleveland.
-Gail Montgomerry is an international
+Gail Montgomerry

 flight attendant for United and lives in Los Vegas.
-Greg Abam is
+Greg Abam

 a physical trainer for professionals in the Los Angeles area.
-His

 son Bryan works at TGIF in Elyria.

 Denise Cash and Tony Marshall are on the Oberlin Board of Education.
 Steve Hodge is a substitute teacher in the Oberlin schools.
 Stacy Dahl is client relations executive for the Economist intelligence unit with headquarters in Vienna, Austria.
 Now the Henkes.
-Jeanine Neuman is director of client
+Jeanine Neuman is director of client services for Berkshire Partners, an investment venture capital firm in Boston.
+Her sister Lia Lowrie is medical director of pediatric critical care at Rainbow Babies' and Children's Hospital in Cleveland.
+Danny Johnson is president and owner of Cellular Associates in Stoneham, Massachusetts.
+His brother David is president and owner of Wireless in Boston.
+Their sister Hilary is director of community relations for the Cleveland Browns.
+Now let us check on the Laycocks.

-a foreign service officer in the U.S. Embassy in Kuala Lumpur, Malaysia.
+a foreign service officer in the U.S. Embassy in Kuala Lumpur,

-Recently he was involved in the advanced preparations for President Clinton's
+Recently he was involved in the advanced preparations for President

 trip to Vietnam.
-In San Francisco Megan is project manager
+In San Francisco Megan

-for a consortium of blood banks, which is doing an extensive study about
+for a consortium of blood banks, which is doing an extensive study

 immune disease systems.
-Vera is an administrator for an adult
+Vera is an

 education program in Winchester,